 Clinical Trial Awards and Research Funding Agreements

-Once selected for a Foundation Research Award, the Program Manager responsible for your award will help put a Clinical Trial Award (CTA) or Research Funding Agreement (RFA) in place and will then track, review, and authorize payment based on completion of research milestones.
-In general, the first installment of the award will be paid once the CTA/RFA is fully executed by all parties.
+Once selected for a Foundation Research Award, the Project Manager responsible for your award will help put a Clinical Research Funding Agreement (CRFA) or Research Funding Agreement (RFA) in place and will then track, review, and authorize payment based on completion of research milestones.
+In general, the first installment of the award will be paid once the CRFA/RFA is fully executed by all parties.

-While Clinical Trial Awards are generally paid and invoiced based on patient visits, Foundation Research Funding Agreements (RFAs) are paid based on the receipt and approval of deliverables, each of which is associated with a research milestone.
+While CRFAs are generally paid and invoiced based on patient visits, Foundation RFAs are paid based on the receipt and approval of deliverables, each of which is associated with a research milestone.
 These are clearly laid out in an exhibit to the RFA, and thus the first activity following notification of selection for an award is establishing the Schedule of Milestones and Deliverables exhibit to the funding agreement.
-The Program Manager assigned to your award will work directly with the project PI to come to a mutually agreed upon schedule of milestones and deliverables.
+The Project Manager assigned to your award will work directly with the project PI to come to a mutually agreed upon schedule of milestones and deliverables.

 For both agreement types, once all exhibits are approved by The Foundation and the Funded Investigator, your Project Manager will compile a full RFA and send via e-mail to the PI and their institutional Grants and Contracts department for review.
 Any changes to the template language will need to be discussed with and approved by the Foundation Director of Operations and Foundation legal counsel.